ElHuaco/PINN-fokker-planck/README.md

-# PINNs-Review
+# Physics Informed Neural Networks
+We study the learning theory of PINN soft regularizations and their implementation in TensorFlow.
-We study the Physiscs Informed Neural Network theory, and apply it to solve the Fokker-Planck equation for 1D- and 2D-harmonic potentials, with absorbing and reflecting boundaries.
-We perform a hyper parameter search considering the characteristic failure modes of PINNs.
+We apply it to solve the Fokker-Planck equation for 1D- and 2D-harmonic potentials, with absorbing and reflecting boundaries.
-## Final Goals:
-1) GridSearch on NN architecture
-2) Loss landscape w.r.t.
-MSE(f) regularization parameter
-3) 2D harmonic potential
-4) Error bars on training w.r.t. some hyper-parameter
+We then perform a hyper parameter search considering the characteristic failure modes of this PINN setup, and find a good model for large time predictions.